 Most Upper West Siders have no clue that their neighborhood boasts this miniature street.
 Located between 94th and 95th Streets and Broadway and West End, you’ll find 27 Tudoresque homes constructed in the 1920s.
-Originally floor-through apartments, today many are single family residences.
-This out-of-sight gem achieved city, state and national landmark status in 1982.
+Originally floor-through apartments, today, many are single-family residences.
+This out-of-sight gem achieved city, state, and national landmark status in 1982.

 This alley got its start as stables and eventually was transformed into artist studios.
 You’ll find MacDougal Alley just off MacDougal Street and south of 8th Street in the heart of The Village.
 The secret street was the last to be lit by gas lamps into the 1930s.
 Famous denizens have included Jackson Pollack, Isamu Noguchi, and Gertrude Vanderbilt Whitney, founder of the Whitney Museum of Art.

-Grace Court Alley
+Grace Court AlleyGrace Court Alley

 This Brooklyn Heights treasure boasts carriage houses that date back to the 1850s.
-Sandwiched between Remsen and Joralemon Streets, many of the buildings retain their original details such as wooden stable doors, wooden window frames, and doorknockers.
+Sandwiched between Remsen and Joralemon Streets, many of the buildings retain their original details such as stable wooden doors, wooden window frames, and doorknockers.
 Previously used as a mews for Grace Church, garages were also part of the original design of these homes, and albeit small, to own one is a true luxury in New York City.